This document is for a development version of Ceph.

 echo ABCDEFGHI | rados --pool ecpool put NYAN - rados --pool ecpool get NYAN -

 Erasure code profiles

-The default erasure code profile sustains the loss of a two OSDs.
-It is equivalent to a replicated pool of size three but requires 2TB instead of 3TB to store 1TB of data.
-The default profile can be displayed with:
+The default erasure code profile can sustain the loss of two OSDs.
+This erasure code profile is equivalent to a replicated pool of size three, but requires 2TB to store 1TB of data instead of 3TB to store 1TB of data.
+The default profile can be displayed with this command:

 ceph osd erasure-code-profile get default